grahamseamans/console_cube/README.md

 To run: `$ python scr/main.py`

+Zoom out on your terminal 'ctrl' + '-' for me to get higher resolution.
+It will automatically adjust.

 This program will run a spinning cube and tetrahedron to the console window.
 It should run in an average Python setup.
 The strangest library used is Numpy, and the